q10elabs/trailbase-test/server/template/config-generator/README.md

 ## Purpose

-Reads a template config file and an authn file, then generates a customized `config.textproto` with OAuth credentials filled in.
+Reads a template config file and an authn file, then generates:
+- A customized `config.textproto` with OAuth client ID inserted
+- A `secrets.textproto` vault file with the OAuth client secret

+Note: The OAuth client ID is stored in the main config file (not in the vault) because traildepot only supports loading secrets from the vault, not client IDs.

 ## Building